 - If I were to start on the marketing team tomorrow, what would my first task be?

 Preparing questions before your interview will help make you confident when the time comes to ask.
-Your questions should show that you have done your research and that you are interested in the company and its future.
-If they do, you will ensure that the interviewer is left with a positive impression of you and your fit in their culture.
+Your questions should show that you have done research on the company.
+Plus, they should also highlight that you are interested in the company and its future.
+If they do, you will ensure that the interviewer is left with a positive impression of you.

-If you want to work with any of our advisors 1-on-1 to get help with your marketing interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your marketing interviews or with any other aspect of the job search, become a Pathrise fellow.